colin-jack/require-namespace/README.md

 ```
 That require will work if there was a file called 'LinkContentProcessor.js' anywhere within the directory we used when creating the namespace.

-Note also that the '''createSync''' method returns the created namespace and that if you prefer you can use '''domain.require("LinkContentProcessor")''' rather than '''domain.LinkContentProcessor'''.
+Note also that the createSync method returns the created namespace and that if you prefer you can use domain.require("LinkContentProcessor") rather than domain.LinkContentProcessor.

 ## Example
 The project comes with an example that you can run using